Generic Name: nitroglycerin (oral/sublingual) (NYE troe GLI ser in (OR al/sub LIN gwal))

 Nitromist may also be used for purposes not listed in this medication guide.

-You should not use Nitromist if you have severe anemia (low red blood cells), or if you have a condition that causes increased pressure inside the skull (such as a head injury or brain tumor).
+You should not use Nitromist if you have severe anemia (low red blood cells), or if you have a condition that causes increased pressure inside the skull (such as a head injury or brain tumor) ), or if you have symptoms of circulation problems or shock (pale skin, cold sweat, fast or irregular heartbeats, sudden weakness or feeling like you might pass out).

 Stop using Nitromist and seek emergency medical attention if you have early symptoms of a heart attack (chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating, general ill feeling).